SCOPE OF THIS CHAPTER

 The Fostering Service is responsible for recording the ending the exemption when the exemption is no longer required.

-All requests for extensions and variations must be presented in writing to the foster care review and thereafter the Agency Decision Maker.
+All requests for extensions and variations must be presented in writing to the Fostering Panel and thereafter the Agency Decision Maker.

-The only exception to this is where an emergency extension or variation to approval is required to enable a placement to take place before the case has been presented to the foster care review.
-In these circumstances, the Designated Manager (Exemptions and Extensions) can agree an emergency extension of the foster carer’s approval to allow the placement to go ahead.
+The only exception to this is where an emergency extension or variation to approval is required to enable a placement to take place before the case has been presented to the Fostering Panel.
+In these circumstances, the Designated Manager (Exemptions and Extensions) can agree an emergency extension of the foster carer's approval to allow the placement to go ahead.
 Any such decision can last for up to 6 working days.